 This website and its accompanying publications provide a thorough introduction to the duties, responsibilities and working practices of Whitehall officials.
 They also contain detailed information about civil service numbers, pay, pensions etc. as well as a detailed history of civil service reform and a great deal of advice for new recruits.
 Other sections focus on specific subjects such as Women Civil Servants, Special Advisers and Ministerial Directions.

-The most popular pages are listed below and there is a more detailed Contents page here.
-There is also a comprehensive online library.
-You might also find this search facility useful:-
+There is also a comprehensive online library and you might find this search facility useful:-

 POPULAR PAGES